CailinBellWold/README-Generator/output/ProjectREADME.md

   - [Questions](#Questions)

   ## Installation
-  Install like so.,
+  Project installed here.

   ## Usage
-  Use like so.
+  Project used like so.

   ## Contributing
-  Contribute like so.
+  Project contributed to like so.

   ## Tests
-  Test like so.
+  Project instructions like so.

   ## License
-  This project is governed by the following license: Apache License 2.0.
+  This project is licensed under the terms of the MIT.

   ## Questions
   GitHub: [CailinBellWold](https://github.com/CailinBellWold).